 SDR Ventures sees it far too often.
 Business owners who have spent years building their business but haven’t thought about what their next chapter of life will look like.
 What is your plan for your next chapter?
-Chris Bouck, Principal at SDR Ventures, covers this topic in his business owner workshop titled “Begin with the End in Mind.”
+Chris Bouck, Co-Founder at SDR Ventures, covers this topic in his business owner workshop titled “Begin with the End in Mind.”
 In addition to formulating a plan for your next chapter, the workshop also provides resources for evaluating and building transferable value within your business and the importance of “finding your number”.

 To learn more about the “Begin with the End in Mind” Workshop or if you wish to explore your exit options, please contact Chris Bouck at email@example.com.

 Blog: Is Dying at Your Desk Noble or Tragic?

 Earlier this year, I facilitated a retreat for a group of business owners to talk about how to know when it’s time to sell their business and retire and how to navigate that transition without regrets.